rajive/DDSChatApp/README.md

 The generated example code serves as the baseline to which the above modifications are applied.

-## Building for a new platform
+## Building the components

 The top-level makefile can be used to recursively build the components in the repository as follows.

+- Determine your platform

+  For, example on Mac OSX:

+        export PLATFORM=x64Darwin17clang9.0

 - Generate the makefile or solutions for the platform, e.g.

-        make makefile/x64Darwin17clang9.0
+        make makefile/$PLATFORM

+   For windows platform, a visual studio solution is generated.

  - Clean old artifacts